theodi/signin-web/README.md

     bundle
     cap deploy

-This will automatically set up the database details, etc, and update the staff database.
+This will automatically set up the database connection details, etc, and update the cached staff list.

-If you want to update the staff database manually without a code deploy, run:
+If you want to update the staff list manually without a code deploy, run:

     cap staff:update